The Perfect Summer Skincare Routine For Men To Follow

 She opines, “While dealing with acne-prone skin, use non-comedogenic products.
 For example, choose skincare products that are labelled non-comedogenic, which means they won’t clog your pores.
 This can help prevent breakouts.
 Also, avoid touching your face as doing so can transfer bacteria and oil particles from your hands to your skin, potentially worsening acne.
 If you have acne-prone skin, consider using over-the-counter acne treatments containing ingredients like salicylic acid or benzoyl peroxide.
 Follow the instructions carefully and consult a dermatologist.
 Sun exposure also aggravates acne and increases inflammation.
 So, ALWAYS wear sunscreen with at least SPF 30 and seek shade during peak sun hours.”

-So, with that vital insight in mind, here’s our guide to summer skincare routines for men to follow this season.
-You can thank us later when you don’t have to deal with those annoying detaining facials.
+So, with that vital insight in mind, here’s our guide to the perfect summer skincare routine for men to follow this season.
+You can thank us later when you don’t have to deal with those annoying de-tanning facials.

 Summer skincare tips for the humid season